Acquarts/ai-agents/ai-miniature-painter-assistant-agent/README.md

 ## 📝 Notes

-- **Image Generation**: Uses Google Imagen 3 to generate photorealistic painted miniature renders.
+- **Image Generation**: Uses Gemini 2.5 Flash Image to generate photorealistic painted miniature renders.
 Each render takes 30-60 seconds to generate.
 - **Paint Prices**: Budget estimates are approximate and may vary by region and retailer
 - **Time Estimates**: Actual painting time varies based on individual skill and techniques used
 - **Paint Brands**: Recommendations include Citadel, Vallejo, and Army Painter brands
-- **API Requirements**: Requires Google AI API key with access to both Gemini 2.5 Flash and Imagen 3
+- **API Requirements**: Requires Google AI API key with access to both Gemini 2.5 Flash and Gemini 2.5 Flash Image

 ## 🚀 Future Enhancements